socomsystems/documentation/admin_manual/configuration_files/file_sharing_configuration.rst

 File Sharing
 ============

-Nextcloud users can share files with their Nextcloud groups and other users on the same Nextcloud server, with Nextcloud users on :doc:`other Nextcloud servers <federated_cloud_sharing_configuration>`, and create public shares for people who are not
+cyfrSpaces users can share files with their cyfrSpaces groups and other users on the same cyfrSpaces server, with cyfrSpaces users on :doc:`other cyfrSpaces servers <federated_cloud_sharing_configuration>`, and create public shares for people who are not cyfrSpaces users.
-Nextcloud users.
 You have control of a number of user permissions on file shares.

 Configure your sharing policy on your Admin page in the Sharing section.